MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Files on OneDrive or SharePoint

 - If a user downloads a file on OneDrive or SharePoint by using a web browser, the configuration of the web browser will determine whether the file has the Mark of the Web (MOTW) attribute.
 For example, Microsoft Edge sets the Mark of the Web (MOTW) attribute.
-- If a user chooses **Open in Desktop App** in a file opened from the OneDrive website, from a SharePoint site, or from a Teams channel, then the file won't have the Mark of the Web (MOTW) attribute.
+- If a user selects **Open in Desktop App** in a file opened from the OneDrive website or from a SharePoint site (including a site used by a Teams channel), then the file won't have the Mark of the Web (MOTW) attribute.
 - If a user has the OneDrive sync client running and the sync client downloads a file, then the file will not have the Mark of the Web (MOTW) attribute.
 - Files that are in Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll), and are synced to OneDrive, don't have the Mark of the Web (MOTW) attribute.